DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/10 Visual Elements/050 Axes/20 Value Axis.md

 		// ...
 	};

-The following list gives an overview of the value axis options.
+The following list gives an overview of the value axis properties.

 * **Visibility**
 To make the value axis visible/invisible, use the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonAxisSettings/visible.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/valueAxis/#visible') property of the **valueAxis** configuration object.